fwolfst/aoc/2021/README.md

 looked at the fascinating prolog/ruby projects.
 Or figured out earlier that there is a solution where you just need two deducive/combinatorial statements.
 At the end, you suppress the urge to beautify the code and go to work.

+## Puzzle Day IX

+Nice puzzle, long day without cleanup time.

+## Puzzle Day X

+The better Lisp.

+## Puzzle Day XI

+With some visualization.
+I like the spatial puzzles, and should extract some stuff, like the neighbour, "map"/matrix and printcode.

 # The Takeaways/Learned-Agains